Peperomia Incana: Growing The Felted Pepperface

 Grooming and Maintenance

-To keep the leaves fresh between watering, gently mist it from time to time, but, this is not strictly necessary.
+To keep the leaves fresh between watering, gently mist them occasionally, but this is not strictly necessary.

 Related: How To Care For The Teardrop Peperomia Pixie